sergey-fedorov/demo-shop/README.md

 # demo-shop
-That project has been created to showcase the test development on different levels from unit to end-to-end, building a CI/CD pipeline from scratch, and integrating tests to it for a microservices-based application.
+That project has been created to showcase the test development on different levels from unit to end-to-end, building a CI/CD pipeline from scratch, and integrating tests to it for a microservices-based application. </br>
+Technologies: Java, Maven, Spring Boot, MySQL, Lombok, Junit 5, RestAssured, WireMock, Pact, Testcontainers, Allure

 ## Table of contents
 - [Application under test](#application-under-test)</br>